Frequently Asked Questions

 What kind of postpartum care do you provide?

 Your care doesn’t end at birth.
-In fact, postpartum care may seem more important for some.
+In fact, extended postpartum care may be even more important for some.
 There are many reasons why this may be the case.
 Regardless, the model of care we are educated under, provides for solid post-birth care for you and your baby.
 We will visit you at home multiple times during the first days and weeks postpartum to monitor recovery, breastfeeding, and newborn wellness, and perform all important newborn screenings such as the Metabolic Screen, The CCHD “Heart Screen” and Hearing Screen.

 You’ll receive compassionate, individualized care in the comfort and privacy of your own home.
 Your baby’s birth certificate will also be filed.